 The Company designates certain foreign exchange forward contracts as cash flow hedges to mitigate the risk of foreign exchange exposure on highly probable forecast cash transactions.
 When a derivative is designated as a cash flow hedging instrument, the effective portion of changes in the fair value of the derivative is recognized in other comprehensive income and accumulated in the cash flow hedging reserve.
-Any ineffective portion of changes in the fair value of the derivative is recognized immediately in the net profit in the statement of profit and loss.
-If the hedging instrument no longer meets the criteria for hedge accounting, then hedge accounting is discontinued prospectively.
-If the hedging instrument expires or is sold, terminated or exercised, the cumulative gain or loss on the hedging instrument recognized in cash flow hedging reserve until the forecasted transaction occurs.
+Any ineffective portion of changes in the fair value of the derivative is recognized instrument no longer meets the criteria for hedge accounting, then hedge accounting is discontinued prospectively.
+If the hedging instrument expires or is sold, terminated or exercised, the cumulative gain or loss on the hedging reserve until the forecasted transaction occurs.
+The cumulative gain or loss previously recognized in the cash flow hedging reserve is transferred to the net profit in the statement of profit and loss.
+If the hot profit in the statement of profit and loss upon the occurrence of the related forecasted transaction.
+If the forecasted transaction occurs.
 The cumulative gain or loss previously recognized in the cash flow hedging reserve is transferred to the net profit in the statement of profit and loss upon the occurrence of the related forecasted transaction.
 If the forecasted transaction is no longer expected to occur, then the amount accumulated in cash flow hedging reserve is reclassified to net profit in the statement of profit and loss.